British tourists risk unexpected fines of up to £15,000 at Paris Olympics 2024

 Tourists could rack up further fines for drinking alcohol in public places such as streets and parks (€38), littering in public places (€68) and for not having a valid ticket on public transport (€50).

-Maxine stresses that “raking up unexpected fines from €50 – €15,000 (£42 – £12,634) can quickly diminish any savings that holidaymakers have built to attend the Olympics in Paris, which could result in some relying on debt to cover the cost”.
+Maxine stresses that “racking up unexpected fines from €50 – €15,000 (£42 – £12,634) can quickly diminish any savings that holidaymakers have built to attend the Olympics in Paris, which could result in some relying on debt to cover the cost”.

-Second guess sharing that selfie
+Second-guess sharing that selfie

-While largely unenforceable and a law broken frequently by tourists, many could also be surprised with legal action for posting a photo of the Eiffel Tower at night during its dazzling light show, due to European copyright law.
+While largely unenforceable and a law broken frequently by tourists, many could also be surprised by legal action for posting a photo of the Eiffel Tower at night during its dazzling light show, due to European copyright law.

 Always carry your ID